grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "Scavengers Gregory.
 Any source of scrap metal, no matter how remote, will also have someone who knows how to transform it into fucking treasure.
 It's possible they live out here.
 Sometimes whole communities will develop around a resource like this."

-Percy turned the spot light back on but didn't shine it in the direction of the cutting torch, guessing that scavengers in a place like this would prefer to be left alone.
+Percy turned the spot light back on but did not shine it in the direction of the cutting torch, guessing that scavengers in a place like this would prefer to be left alone.
 A moment later the _Prospect_ was slowly motoring past a low barge half loaded with a mound of rusting steel.

 [//]: # (----- invisible character break)